-- The rate of bath salts abuse in the United States has rapidly increased over the last few years, and the substance is sold in many small stores as well as on the street.
+- The occurrence of bath salts abuse in the United States has rapidly increased over the last few years, and many small stores sell the substance.
+(It's also available on the street, as well.)

-- A number of the active ingredients in bath salts are considered to be quite addictive and dangerous.
-They have therefore been banned by laws in the majority of states as well as by federal law.
+- A number of the active ingredients in bath salts are considered quite addictive and dangerous.
+Laws in the majority of states, as well as federal law, have banned these ingredients.

-- There are a number of biological, psychological, and social factors (called risk factors) that can increase a person's likelihood of developing a bath salts abuse or dependency.
+- There are a number of biological, psychological, and social factors (called risk factors) that can increase a person's vulnerability to developing a bath salts use disorder.

 - The signs and symptoms of bath salts intoxication tend to include feeling euphoric ("high"), sexually stimulated, thinking one is more focused, and having a high energy level for two to four hours after taking the drug.

-- Multiple severe medical and emotional complications can result from bath salts abuse, including death.
+- Several severe medical and emotional complications can result from bath salts abuse, including death.

-- The treatment of bath salts intoxication involves providing intensive medical monitoring and attention to address the specific symptoms experienced by the individual.
+- The treatment of bath salts intoxication involves providing intensive medical monitoring and attention to address the specific symptoms the individual has.

 - Treatment for the psychological symptoms of addiction likely takes a great deal longer than managing the medical problems involved.